CADET ENCAMPMENT ASSISTANCE PROGRAM (CEAP)

 Can I receive assistance to go back to encampment for advanced training or on staff?

-Cadets are welcome to apply for assistance to return to encampment, but should be aware that they will be placed on a wait list and the acceptance rate for returning cadets is low.
-Applications for cadets returning to encampment will be processed after all first-time applicants have been served.
+Cadets are welcome to apply for assistance to return to encampment.
+Returning cadets who qualify as 1st priority financial need will be considered for support at the same time as first time encampment attendees.
+Cadets in other financial categories will be placed on a wait list and the acceptance rate for returning cadets is low.
+Waitlisted applications for cadets returning to encampment will be processed after all first-time applicants have been served.
 Cadets may wish to investigate other financial assistance options such as squadron, group, wing, or region scholarships.